Go Back

 Ingredients

-2 lbs beef chuck roast, cut into large chunks
+2 lbs beef chuck roast

-2 dried ancho chilies, stems and seeds removed
+2 dried ancho peppers

-1 onion, quartered
+1 medium onion, chopped

-4 cloves garlic, peeled
+4 cloves garlic, minced

 1 tsp dried oregano